-Boston Police say device 'deliberately' caused police cruiser to catch fire
+Boston Police say propane tank 'deliberately' caused police car to catch fire

 - No one was injured

-(CNN)A device planted next to a Boston police car caused the vehicle to catch fire on Friday morning in what appears to be a "deliberate" attempt "to blow up one of our cruisers," law enforcement officials said.
+(CNN)A propane tank planted next to a Boston police car caused the vehicle to catch fire on Friday morning in what appears to be a "deliberate" attempt "to blow up one of our cruisers," law enforcement officials said.

-A police spokesperson said the device was wedged between the cruiser and a bridge on West Broadway in South Boston, near a Boston police station.
-Boston Police Commissioner William Evans said the device appeared to be a propane tank.
+A police spokesperson said the tank was wedged between the cruiser and a bridge on West Broadway in South Boston, near a Boston police station.

+While the item was initially described as a "device," Boston Police Commissioner William Evans said it was determined to be a propane tank.

 When an officer got into the cruiser and began driving, the tank exploded, Evans said.